Key Research Areas

 Understanding White Light Source Color Rendering and Appearance

-In 2002, the LRC and ASSIST began a long-term study of subjective
+The LRC and ASSIST have conducted a long-term study of subjective

 preferences using psychophysical experiments to understand how